Paulding County Child Custody Attorney

 According to Georgia Code § 19-9-1, both you and your spouse – either together or separately – will be required to submit a parenting plan to the court.
 The plan must reflect your acknowledgement of the importance that both you and the other spouse will be able to continue a relationship with the children, and must be flexible in accommodating changes in the children's needs, now and in the future.

 It will also plan out a schedule for where the children will spend holidays and vacations, as well as a routine schedule of where the children will live and how you and the other parent will facilitate transportation between households.
 Of primary importance is the delegation of decision making authority on matters such as education, healthcare, extra-curricular activities, and religion.
-Let our divorce attorneys in Paulding County help you through the process.
+Let our custody attorneys in Paulding County help you through the process.

 Make Modifications to Your Custody Arrangement

 If your current child custody agreement is hurting your relationship with your child, you may be able to petition a court to modify the order.
 When making decisions on family law issues, judges will always try to keep the best interests of the child in mind.
-Our divorce team in Paulding County can assist parents in demonstrating the positive role they play in the child's life.
+Our child custody team in Paulding County can assist parents in demonstrating the positive role they play in the child's life.
 Get help today and begin taking steps to protect your children's future and establish a custody arrangement that is for and in the child's best interests.

 Facing a Custody Battle?
 Let Us Help You Through It.